FLN Evaluation 2025, check the tholimettu evaluation from here

 = 9 X 100 / 4 X 3 = 75%.

-As the mentioned principle , the progress percentage is calculated at class, school, complex, mandal, district and state level.
 Based on these results, appropriate learning should be provided to the children.
-Library books must be read every day along with the teaching and learning process to develop children’s reading, fluency, comprehension and writing skills.
+Library books must be read daily along with the teaching and learning process to develop children’s reading, fluency, comprehension and writing skills.

 Working days for teaching and learning process

-Total working days in the academic year 2023-23 are 220 days for conducting teaching and learning processes.
-The plan was made keeping in mind for 140 days that means 28 weeks.
-Usually there are 6 working days in a week.
-5 days are allocated for conducting teaching and learning processes and 1 day for evaluation and revision.
-For this, all the children should participate in activities to understand the concepts and they can utilise those competencies in their daily life.
-For this we should prepare 1) yearly, 2) lesson/weekly, 3) day-to-day or period plans.
+Usually, there are six working days in a week.
+Five days are allocated for teaching and learning processes and one day for evaluation and revision.
+For this, all the children should participate in activities to understand the concepts, and they can utilise those competencies in their daily life.
+For this, we should prepare 1) yearly, 2) lesson/weekly, and 3) day-to-day or period plans.

 ActivityDetails